ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-frame-setup.rst

 -  3 for octa
 -  4 for octaquad
 -  5 for Y6
+-  6 for reversed tri
--  7 for Tri
+-  7 for tri
--  10 for Tailsitter
+-  10 for tailsitter

 Within each of these frame classes the :ref:`Q_FRAME_TYPE<Q_FRAME_TYPE>` chooses the motor layout.
 For Tri and Y6 this parameter is ignored.